googleapis/gaxios/README.md

     // The number of retries already attempted. currentRetryAttempt?: number;

-    // The amount of time to initially delay the retry.
-Defaults to 100. retryDelay?: number;

     // The HTTP Methods that will be automatically retried.
     // Defaults to ['GET','PUT','HEAD','OPTIONS','DELETE']
     httpMethodsToRetry?: string[];